Supersingular K3 Surfaces are Unirational: Non-supersingular K3 surfaces with large Picard number

 For Abelian varieties, the notion of isogeny is classical.
 For K3 surfaces, there are several and conflicting extensions of this notion, and we refer to \cite[Section 1]{morrison isogeny} for an overview.
 Following Inose \cite{inose}, we use the most naive one, which is sufficient for the purposes of this article.

-\begin{Definition} Let $X$ and $Y$ be varieties of dimension $d$ over a perfect field $k$ of positive characteristic $p$.
-An {\em isogeny of degree $n$} from $X$ to $Y$ is a dominant, rational, and generically finite $k$-linear map $X\dashrightarrow Y$ of degree $n$.
+\begin{Definition} Let $X$ and $Y$ be varieties of the same dimension over a perfect field of positive characteristic $p$.
+An {\em isogeny of degree $n$} from $X$ to $Y$ is a dominant, rational, and generically finite map $X\dashrightarrow Y$ of degree $n$.
 A {\em purely inseparable isogeny of height $h$} is an isogeny that is purely inseparable of degree $p^h$. \end{Definition}

 For Abelian varieties $A$, $B$ and an isogeny $A\to B$, there exists an integer $n$ such that multiplication by $n:A\to A$ factors through this isogeny.
 Such a factorization gives rise to an isogeny $B\to A$, and in particular, being isogenous is an equivalence relation.
 Over the complex numbers, K3 surfaces with Picard rank $20$ are related to Kummer surfaces by isogenies, and the existence of an isogeny in the other direction is a true, but non-trivial fact, see \cite{shioda inose}, \cite{inose}, and \cite{ma}.